 The university policies and procedures information below may be useful during your time at K-State.
-View a complete list of policies and procedures, or feel free to contact us with your specific questions.
+Feel free to contact us with your specific questions.

 Tuition is the cost for an academic course at Kansas State University and includes a per-credit-hour charge.
 Additional tuition components may also be included.
 Tuition is set by the Kansas Board of Regents annually in late June or early July.
 After the tuition rate is announced, course charges for the upcoming academic year are finalized and posted on K-State’s website.
 Charges will be posted to iSIS student accounts on the 15th of each month beginning as follows: Fall—July 15; Spring—December 15; Summer—May 15.
 Students should wait to pay until charges are posted to their iSIS account.

 An electronic bill (eBill) detailing your tuition charges will be available after the 15th of each month following your assessment.
 Your eBill notification will be sent to your K-State email address.
 You can also view your eBill by logging into your iSIS account.
 Several payment options are available.

 If you must drop your course, be sure to review the K-State Global Campus drop policies and deadlines.

 It may be possible to get a refund of your tuition depending on the date you drop your course.
 View refund policies and deadlines.

 Get more information about status change policies and deadlines.

 Kansas State University and the K-State Global Campus want to serve students in the best way possible and strive to work with students to address any grievances and work toward a solution.
 If you as a student have a complaint regarding your online course, instruction or other academic procedures as a K-State distance student, you may visit our Student Concerns and Complaints website.

 Kansas State University is committed to providing accessibility to all participants of courses, conferences and programs.